Tum Yeto

-Tum Yeto is a skateboard distribution company that operates out of San Diego, California, United States (U.S.).
+Tum Yeto is a skateboard distribution company that operates out of San Diego, California, United States.

 History

 Founded in 1989 by former professional skateboarder, Tod Swank, Tum Yeto manufactures, distributes, exports and wholesales the Foundation, Toy Machine, Pig Wheels, Dekline, Ruckus, and Habitat brands.
 Tum Yeto were involved in a legal case resolved in 2009 in the UK regarding the length of a "reasonable" period of notice.

 Foundation

 Longtime Foundation team member, Corey Duffel, celebrated his 10-year anniversary as a Foundation sponsored rider in February 2013.
 The commemoration event was held at the headquarters of international skateboarding magazine, Transworld SKATEboarding, in Carlsbad, California, U.S.

 Taylor Smith was assigned professional status with Foundation in July 2014 and Smith was informed at a surprise party that was held in California, US.
 Swank and Duffel were in attendance at the surprise party, and a video part titled "Tee Hee" was featured on the Thrasher magazine's website to coincide with the announcement.